 An organizational structure of the GFZA has at its apex the Board, which is tasked with the responsibility of achieving stipulated objectives.
 The Act provides for the establishment of committees to assist the Board in the discharge of its functions.
 Currently four (4) such committees have been established.
 These are:

 - Committee on Marketing, Promotion & Public Relations

 - Committee on Project Evaluation, Licensing And Legal

 - Committee on Works & Acquisition

-- The Board has a Secretariat, which is responsible for the day-to-day administration and implementation of the Board’s resolutions.
-The Secretariat has at its head an Executive Secretary who coordinates activities of the Secretariat and reports to the Board.
-He is assisted by two Deputy Executive Secretaries and other functional supervisors.
+- The Authority has a Secretariat, which is responsible for the day-to-day administration and implementation of the Board’s resolutions.
+The Secretariat has at its head a Chief Executive Officer who coordinates activities of the Secretariat and reports to the Board.
+He is assisted by two Deputy Chief Executive Officers and other functional supervisors.

 The current structure establishes four (4) main divisions, namely:

 - Technical Services & Operations